YunoHost/doc/packaging_apps_config_panel.md

 use it but it's really impracticable.

-* `yunohost app config show-panel $app_id` will show the panel. **But for now it's very broken and will asked question for unfilled value of the panel**.
+* `yunohost app config show-panel $app_id` will show the panel. **But for now it's very broken and will ask question for unfilled value of the panel**.

 * `yunohost app config apply` will call the script with apply and... no values since you aren't passing them, except if you are ready to play with the `-a`